Odessa pogroms: 1849

-Riots reoccurred August 1849 due to supposed Jewish disrespect during a procession from St. Michael's Golden-Domed Monastery.
-It was reported that Jews refused to doff their caps but were ordered to by the chief of Odessa police.
+Riots reoccurred in August 1849 due to supposed Jewish disrespect during a procession from St. Michael's Golden-Domed Monastery.
+It was reported that Jews refused to doff their caps as ordered by the Odessa chief of police.
 15,000 rubles of damage were done and shops were sacked and looted in the Jewish quarter.
 This was a local event and did not attract attention elsewhere.

 1859

-Greek religious fanaticism again reared its head in 1859.
-This was the first pogrom to receive major journalistic attention.
-This was the next major pogrom after 1821, with pogroms becoming endemic in Odessa.
-One person died and five were wounded.
-The pogromists reportedly chanted "You drink our blood, you rob us."
-Alexander Stroganov the governor ascribed the events to religious fanaticism.
-The pogrom occurred on Easter.
-This was not a Russian-led but a Greek-led pogrom.
-The leaders and almost all of the participants were Greek sailors or locals.
+The 1859 Easter pogrom was the first pogrom in Odessa to receive major journalistic attention.
+It was the next major pogrom after 1821, as pogroms were becoming endemic in Odessa.
+Jews were accused of killing a Christian child in a ritual murder with the pogromists reportedly chanting "You drink our blood, you rob us."
+Alexander Stroganov, the governor, ascribed the events to religious fanaticism; indeed, that was the cause of the pogrom.
+This was not a Russian-led but a Greek-led pogrom; the leaders and almost all of the participants were Greek sailors or locals.
+Rumors that Jews had desecrated the Greek Orthodox Church and cemetery were what drove to the participation of many Greek sailors and dockworkers; these same rumors incited antisemitism.
 The local press described it as an accidental fight.
 At the time, Greeks dominated the administration and commerce of Odessa.
-Rumors that Jews had desecrated the Greek Orthodox Church and cemetery led to the participation of many Greek sailors and dockworkers in the 1859 pogrom, and fueled antisemitism.
+One person died and five were wounded in the pogrom.